An Independent, Catholic School

 An Independent School

 As an independent school, Sacred Heart is committed to academic excellence within an environment where each child is known and valued as an individual.
-We are one of 15 schools in Chicago and about 200 in the Midwest who are members of the Independent Schools Association of the Central States (ISACS), assuring we meet rigorous accreditation standards and adhere to Principles of Good Practice articulated by the National Association of Independent Schools (NAIS).
+We are one of 20 schools in Chicago and about 200 in the Midwest who are accredited by the Independent Schools Association of the Central States (ISACS), assuring we meet rigorous accreditation standards and adhere to Principles of Good Practice articulated by the National Association of Independent Schools (NAIS).
 We require and support ongoing professional development for our faculty and have a well-defined process for reviewing and renewing our curriculum.
 We believe in the benefit of small classes and low student-to-teacher ratios.

 Learn more about Sacred Heart's accreditations and affiliations.